-5.1.4 The emergency bell in the lift must be connected to a blinking light in the lift car to signal to persons with hearing impairment that the emergency bell has been activated.

-- (1) It is recommended that all lifts should be made accessible to persons with disabilities.
-Where different lifts are programmed to serve certain floors during ordinary or peak periods, the lift that is designated for persons with disabilities must be programmed to serve all the floors. - (2) The lift door is recommended to have a vision panel complying with clause 3.5.11 to enable persons with hearing impairment to signal for help or assistance in the event of an emergency. - 5.2 LIFT SIZE - 5.2.1 The minimum size of the lift car shall be 1200 mm wide by 1400 mm deep. - 5.3 DOOR WIDTH - 5.3.1 The lift car shall have a clear door opening of not less than 900 mm. - 5.4 LIFT CONTROL BUTTONS - 5.4.1 General - 5.4.1.1 Braille and tactile markings shall be provided either on or to the left of lift call and control buttons.
+- 5.1.4 The emergency bell in the lift must be connected to a blinking light in the lift car to signal to persons with hearing impairment that the emergency bell has been activated. - (1) It is recommended that all lifts should be made accessible to persons with disabilities.
+Where different lifts are programmed to serve certain floors during ordinary or peak periods, the lift that is designated for persons with disabilities should be programmed to serve all the floors. - (2) The lift door is recommended to have a vision panel to enable persons with hearing impairment to signal for help or assistance in the event of an emergency.

+5.2 LIFT SIZE

+5.2.1 The minimum size of the lift car shall be 1200 mm wide by 1400 mm deep.

+5.3 DOOR WIDTH

+5.3.1 The lift car shall have a clear door opening of not less than 900 mm.

+5.4 LIFT CONTROL BUTTONS

+- 5.4.1.1 Braille and tactile markings shall be provided to the left of lift call and control buttons.
 Such markings shall - (a) not be placed below the call and control buttons; and - (b) be in Arabic numerals or symbols. - 5.4.1.2 Tactile markings shall - (a) have a minimum dimension of 15 mm to 20 mm high; - (b) be raised a minimum of 1 mm; and - (c) have a high contrasting colour background.

-- 5.4.1.3 The lift call button and braille markings shall be mounted on the wall adjacent to the lift and the colour shall contrast with the wall finish. - 5.4.1.4 Lift call and control buttons shall not be touch-sensitive but shall require a light positive pressure to activate them. - 5.4.1.5 A momentary audible announcement shall be provided to signal each call registered and the storey reached. - 5.4.1.6 A visual information display system with yellow or light green lighting on dark background is preferred to red on black display as it is easier for a person with visual impairment to read.
+- 5.4.1.3 The lift call button and braille markings shall be mounted adjacent to the lift and the colour shall contrast with the wall finish. - 5.4.1.4 Lift call and control buttons shall not be touch-sensitive but shall require a light positive pressure to activate them. - 5.4.1.5 A momentary audible announcement shall be provided to signal each call registered and the storey reached. - 5.4.1.6 A visual information display system shall be suitably colour contrasted as it is easier for persons with visual impairment to read.